Consumer Logistics for Texas Solar Installs

 Go Solar Group’s Solar Calculator Savings

 As a service to our customers, Go Solar Group has a solar savings calculator for each area it serves.
-These calculators look at the projected local utility rates over the life of the array and compare them to the pricing of the solar installation and equipment that Go Solar Group uses, giving customers an idea of how much they could save through Go Solar Group.
+These calculators look at the projected local utility rates over the life of the array and compare them to the pricing of the solar installation and equipment that Go Solar Group uses.
+This gives customers an idea of how much they could save through Go Solar Group.
 Click the button below to see what you can save on solar for your San Antonio home.